it3xl/git-repo-sync/README.md

 Some well know Git-servers block some branches in different ways.
 Some of them create trash branches that you don not want to see synchronized.<br/>
 Also, this mode is new and there hasn't been much feedback yet.

-You can syncronize only branches that have special prefixes.<br/>
+So, you can syncronize only branches that have special prefixes.<br/>
-You could configure these prefixes in [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) configuration file
+You could configure these prefixes in [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) configuration file<br/>
-  * **victim_branches_prefix** - it holds branch prefix for the Victim sync strategy.

-and

-  * **side_a_conventional_branches_prefix** - it holds branch prefix for the Conventional sync strategy.
-  * **side_b_conventional_branches_prefix** - it holds branch prefix for the Conventional sync strategy.
+And this prefixes are related to correspondent *synchronization strategies*.

-### Victim Sync Strategy
+### The Victim Sync Strategy

-By deafult all branches are synced unde the Victim Conflict Solving Strategy.<br/>
+By deafult all branches are synced unde the Victim Synchronization Strategy.<br/>
 You can do whatever you want with such branches from both remote sides (repositories).<br/>
-In case of a conflict, any the newest commit will win.<br/>
+In case of commit conflicts, any newest commit will win.<br/>
-You can relocate it to any position or delete, etc.<br/>
+You can relocate branches to any position, delete and move them back in history if you run **git-repo-sync** regularly.<br/>
+Use the following variable to limit synced branches.

+    victim_branches_prefix=@

+The most common value is "@".
+Examples: @dev, @dev-staging, @test, @test-staging

+### The Conventional Sync Strategy

+By this strategy you limit what your teammates may do from another side repository.

+Branches with the following prefix will be owned by the repo from [url_a](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) variable.
+Let's call it *A side*.

+    side_a_conventional_branches_prefix=client-

+Branches with the following prefix will be owned by the repo from [url_b](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) variable.
+Let's call it *B side*.

+    side_b_conventional_branches_prefix=vendor-

+Other examples of prefix pairs: `a-`, `b-`; `microsoft/`, `google/`;

+On the owning side repo: You can do whatever you want with such branches.

+On repo of another side:<br/>
+You can do fast-forward updates and merges.<br/>
-You can move a branch back in history if you sync your repos regularly.<br/>
+You can move such branches back in Git-history if you run git-repo-sync regularly.

+All commit conflicts will be solved in favor of the owning side.<br/>

 ### Notes
-* It is important to understand two automated conflict solving strategies which are described below.
-*
-* **git-repo-sync** requires Git, bash and gawk (GNU Awk) installed.
-* You can access your Git remote repos by URLs or by file paths.
 * Usage of SSH wasn't tested.
-* It is resilient for HTTP fails and interruptions.
+* **git-repo-sinc** is resilient for HTTP fails and interruptions.
-* It has protections from an occasional deletion of an entire repository.
+* It has protections from an occasional deletion of your entire repository.
 * There is a protections from deletion or replacing of Git-branches by occasional synchronization of unrelated remote Git-repositories.
 * Arbitrary rewriting of history is supported.
 * You even may move branches back in history.